Sironcha: Population

 As of 2011 Indian Census, Sironcha had a total population of 7,427, of which 3,798 were males and 3,629 were females.
 Population within the age group of 0 to 6 years was 701.
 The total number of literates in Sironcha was 5,680, which constituted 76.5% of the population with male literacy of 82.4% and female literacy of 70.3%.
 The effective literacy rate of 7+ population of Sironcha was 84.4%, of which male literacy rate was 91.3% and female literacy rate was 77.3%.
 The Scheduled Castes and Scheduled Tribes population was 382 and 1,277 respectively.
 Sironcha had 1814 households in 2011.

 Language

 Majority of the population of Sironcha speaks Telugu (84.9%), followed by Marathi speakers (10.7%).

 Transport

 Sironcha town is connected by the State Road Transport ST services to Gadchiroli, Aheri, Chandrapur, Nagpur and Wardha.
-Sironcha is also connected to the Telangana State capital Hyderabad and some popular Cities/Towns like Bhupalpalle, Chinnur, Warangal, Manthani, Karimnagar, Godavarikhani, Hyderabad, Nellore and Mancherial.
+Sironcha is also connected to the Telangana State capital Hyderabad and some popular Cities/Towns like Bhupalpalle, Chinnur, Warangal, Manthani, Karimnagar, Godavarikhani, Hyderabad and Mancherial.

-TSRTC Godavarikhani, Bhupalpalle and Mancherial bus depots runs services to this town.
+TSRTC Godavarikhani, Manthani, Bhupalpalle and Mancherial bus depots runs services to this town.
 Good transportation service from Telangana state.